part | item | cond | resp |

 This section will focus on the minimum amount of information needed on Bayesian data analysis for the remainder of this paper.
 With such an immense topic, anything more than the basics would be unrealistic given the scope of the present paper.
 A user-friendly introduction to the topic is provided in Kruschke & Liddell (2018), Garcia (2021, ch.
 10) and Garcia (2023).
 Comprehensive introductions to Bayesian data analysis are provided in McElreath (2020) and Kruschke (2015).

-In a Bayesian framework, we are given the probability of a parameter given the data, i.e., the opposite of what we get in a Frequentist framework.
-In other words, we are given \(P(\pi|data)\), which allows us to estimate the probability of a given hypothesis.
-The essence of Bayesian data analysis comes from Bayes’ theorem (Bayes, 1763; also see McGrayne, 2011), shown below.
+In a Bayesian framework, we generate the probability of a parameter given the data, i.e., the opposite of what we get in a Frequentist framework.
+In other words, we are given \(P(\pi|data)\), which allows us to estimate the probability of a hypothesis.
+The essence of Bayesian data analysis comes from Bayes’ theorem (Bayes, 1763; also see McGrayne, 2011), shown in Equation 1.
 The theorem states that the posterior, \(P(\pi|data)\), is equal to the likelihood of the data, \(P(data|\pi)\), times the prior \(P(\pi)\), divided by the marginal likelihood of the data, \(P(data)\).

 You may be wondering how we can know that the model has correctly converged onto the right parameter space, i.e., the right parameter values given the data.
 Our algorithms use multiple chains to explore said space.
 If all chains (typically four) converge by the end of the sampling, we know the model has converged.
 We can check this convergence in different ways.
 For example, we could visually inspect the chains to see if they have clustered in a particular region.